 50 – 27 grams of sugar

-You’re also going to need three pandan leaves, tied into knots, but that’s for later.
-Put the eggs, coconut cream, coconut milk and sugar into a bowl and mix thoroughly.
+Simply combine eggs, coconut cream, coconut milk and sugar in a bowl and mix thoroughly.

-Once it’s cooled, remove the leaves and pour it into the mixer.
-Blend until you’ve got a nice even, smooth consistency.
+Finally, remove the pandan leaves and blend until you’ve got a nice even and smooth consistency.